oarina/small-bag-travel/README.md

 ### User Stories:

-1. **Break from social.** As users who is already subscribed to the Small Bag Travel Facebook page and follow blogger, I want to have a centralised platform to read about about Small Bag Travel in one place.
+1. **Break from social.** As a user who is already subscribed to the Small Bag Travel Facebook page and follow the blogger, I want to have a centralised platform to read about about Small Bag Travel in one place.
 I prefer this over browser and click through multiple posts and expand wrapped text on a Facebook Page.
 I can get overwhelmed with busy, distracting social space that has a lot of advertisement and call to action content.
-I want an clean, user friendly, easy navigation bar and content without distractions.
+I want a clean, user friendly, easy navigation bar and content without distractions.

-0. **Independent thinker.** As user who is interested in hostory and politics, I seek an impartial account of what is actually like on the ground at various location.s I want to find a reliable source to form my own opinions.
-I already know the material and details associated with certain locations and events, and appreciate an unbiased account of an individual in that location.
+0. **Independent thinker.** As a user who is interested in history and politics, I seek an impartial account of what is actually like on the ground at various locations.
+I want to find a reliable source to form my own opinions.
+I already know the material and details associated with certain locations and events and appreciate an unbiased account of an individual in that location.
 I am interested in reading through material that avoids political slant or a hyperbole, but instead includes info like locations, dates, miles, headcount and other relevant data.
 This unique insight alows me to picks relevant specific info for my own opinion.

-0. **Vicarious traveller.** As user who is interested in justice and humanitarian causes, I would like to vicariously travel to various locations and connect with the people of interest.
-I am particularly drawn to the original images and stories aobut the blogger interacting with locals.
+0. **Vicarious traveller.** As a user who is interested in justice and humanitarian causes, I would like to vicariously travel to various locations and connect with the people of interest.
+I am particularly drawn to the original images and stories about the blogger interacting with locals.
 I want to easily access to contact information from any part of the website, but without it interferering with my reading experience.
-Additionally, I appreciate the inclusion of non-profit organisations like UNICEF, visiting of memorial sites, and hearing ground-level stories about them presented without sensationalism.
+Additionally, I appreciate the inclusion of non-profit organisations like UNICEF, visiting of memorial sites and hearing ground-level stories about them presented without sensationalism.

 0. **Fellow solo traveller.** As a user who is interested in long-distance solo minimalist travel with political and humanitarian inclinations, I want to be inspired while also being able to plan ahead for my own journeys.
 I am looking for a quick introduction to the blogger first, including their achievements and the locations they have traveled to.
 I am particularly drawn to an engaging introduction and a map that provides a quick breakdown of their trips.
 Additionally, I want the ability to easily subscribe for updates and stay connected.